Devotional.com - Free Christian Devotional

 "but each one is tempted when, by his own evil desire, he is dragged away and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death." - James 1:14-15

-When temptation approaches, many fall into sin.
+When temptation approaches, you do not necessarily have to fall into sin.
 Today in prayer, ask the Lord to keep you away from temptation and to deliver you from all evil.

 "The devil tempts that he may ruin; God tests that he may crown." - Ambrose